FernandoViudez/algo-nft-reader/README.md

 - getStandard() should return an array of arcs
 - extra-metadata support
 - localization metadata field integrity check

 - v2:
-  - methods for creating NFTs according client needs
+  - methods for creating NFTs following each ARC